kaibr/public/seminar-advice.md

 ## Carefully select the material

 You have worked hard to understand a lot of material.
 Now you'd like to show off the hard work.
 Resist the temptation.
 Carefully select the material to present and keep in mind how much time it took you to understand it.
+You know much more than you present, and that is the way it should be.
 I went to many talks and from the majority of them I learned nothing.
 Focus on one little thing, just one thing that you want everybody to take away from your talk.
 If you succeed, you've achieved a lot.

 ## Anticipate questions